 Winter Pet Hazards

 Our pets have similar needs as we do in the winter months , warmth, good nutrition, fresh air, sufficient exercise.
-Here are a few other things you should consider to help winterize or prepare your pets for the cold weather.
+Here are a few other things you should consider to help winterize or prepare your pets for the cold weather and avoid Winter Pet Hazards.

 Bang the car hood!– Cats are known to climb into a car engine to stay warm.
 Try to locate your outdoor cats before you turn over the ignition.
 Recently a very pregnant cat turned up at a local dealership under the hood of a truck, thankfully she was okay and her kittens were all born healthy.